osrf/gazebo_tutorials/model_editor/tutorial.md

 1. Click on the `joint` icon on the tool bar.
 This defaults to a `revolute` joint which you can edit its type later.
-Alternatively, click on the small arrow at the bottom right of the joint icon to choose a specific joint type.
+Alternatively, click on the small arrow at the bottom right corner of the joint icon to choose a specific joint type.

 1. Once the joint type is selected, move your mouse over the link you wish to create a joint for to see it being highlighted and click on it.
 This link